bc-anaisabel/meta_analysis_climate_restor/README.md

 For this reason for this project I am exploring three different datasets where each dataset comes from a different climate deviation estimation:

 1. **AVERAGE**: Obtain the average value across restoration period and subtract from this the corresponding climate normal value for each climate variable
-2. **GREATEST DIFFERENCE**: Choose the value that deviated the most from the climate normal value across the restoration period and subtract from this the corresponding climate normal value for each climate variable
+2. **GREATEST DIFFERENCE**: Choose the value that deviated the most from the climate normal value across the restoration period and subtract from this the corresponding climate normal value for each climate variable (*In progress: to be calculated and added to this site*)
 3. **LAST RESTORATION YEAR**: Choose the values for the last year during which restoration took place and subtract from this the corresponding climate normal value for each climate variable